andrewnuk1/Python-Scrapy-Projects/README.md

 # Python-Scrapy-Projects

-A home for the Scrapy code i am working on
+A home for samples of the Scrapy code i am working on

 They all follow the normal scrapy folder convention Projectname / Projectname / spiders The second folder contains items.py, pipelines.py an settings.py (these are almost all standard and so not included here)